Lars-DHondt-KUL/opensimAD/README.md

   - Install pyinstaller:  `conda install -c conda-forge pyinstaller`
   - Create an executable from GenF: `pyinstaller GenF.py  --distpath C:/.../opensimAD/utilities`

 When running opensimAD, you can get an error from genF.exe that it cannot find casadi libraries.
-You then have to move the files from `./utilities/genF/casadi/` to `./utilities/genF/`.
+You then have to move the files from `./utilities/GenF/casadi/` to `./utilities/GenF/`.

 ## Source code
-The libraries were compiled from [here](https://github.com/antoinefalisse/opensim-core/tree/AD-recorder-work-py-install).
+The libraries in `./opensimAD-install` were compiled from [here](https://github.com/antoinefalisse/opensim-core/tree/AD-recorder-work-py-install).